markm541374/ES/README.md

 Consider alternative search method (which), setting DIRECT to search to within eps (will be slow)</p>

 <p>I need to switch to slice sample for draws from teh min as rejection is too slow</p>

+<p>Currenly only constraining the diagonal elements of the hessian to be +ve, rather than a +ve definite constraint on H</p>